Salt × AI · differential edge

 Ask the surgical question

 "What's wrong, and what's the minimum change?"
-Not "fix this for me" — minimum change forces a focused diagnosis.
+Asking for the minimum forces a focused diagnosis instead of a rewrite.

 Common AI wins on Salt errors